manya706/dAppFund/README.md

 Overall, dAppFund is a game-changer in the pre-seed fundraising space, empowering startups and investors alike to drive innovation and growth.

-## Get startup funding with blockchain technology !

-Blockchain is a reliable and decentralized database that facilitates secure and tamper-proof record-keeping.
-Many startups find it useful for raising funds due to its efficiency and transparency.
-By using blockchain, startups can create digital tokens that represent shares or debts for the company, which can be traded to provide liquidity to early investors.
-Moreover, startups can leverage blockchain for an initial coin offering (ICO) to receive cryptocurrency-based crowdfunding, generating early-stage funds without giving away equity.

-One of the main advantages of dAppFund is that it provides a transparent and secure fundraising process, as all transactions are recorded on the blockchain, and the smart contracts are designed to operate automatically, without the need for a central authority or intermediary.
-This reduces the risk of fraud or mismanagement and provides greater accountability and transparency for both campaign creators and backers.

-Overall, the dAppFund project aims to leverage the power of Web 3 and blockchain technology to provide a decentralized and secure platform for crowdfunding, promoting innovation and collaboration while minimizing the risk of fraud and misuse of funds.

 ## Methodology

 While developing our ICO, our main focus was to make it secure and user-friendly.
 To achieve this, we chose to use the standard ERC20 token template to create a fungible token.